chenw23/OperatingSystemCourseMidTermExams/Fall 2018/Fall2018MidSolution.md

 ---
 title: "Fall 2018 Mid Term Solution"
+subtitle: "Solution for CS 143A course at University of California, Irvine"
 author:
   - Chen Wang^[Undergraduate in Computer Engineering, Samueli School of Engineering, University of California, Irvine. (chenw23@uci.edu)]
 date: "11/8/2019"